Tightening Quadratic Convex Relaxations for the AC Optimal Transmission Switching Problem: Introduction

-The convex relaxations of the ACOTS problem, of which the literature is quite scarce, are built upon the rich literature on ACOPF convex relaxations, such as the second-order cone (SOC) relaxation \cite{jabr2006radial}, the quadratic convex (QC) relaxation \cite{coffrin2015qc}, and the semi-definite programming (SDP) relaxation \cite{bai2008semidefinite}.
-For the ACOPF problem, the standard SDP and QC relaxations are at least as strong as the SOC relaxation, while the strength of the SDP and QC relaxations are not comparable.
-Computationally, the SOC and QC relaxations are faster and more reliable than the SDP relaxation \cite{coffrin2015qc}.
-In the ACOTS setting, \cite{hijazi2017convex, bestuzheva2020convex} propose a QC relaxation that incorporates on/off decision variables, which provides a tight lower bound to the generation-cost minimization objective.
-We further tighten this on/off version of the QC relaxation with a much stronger linearization and valid inequalities, with some of the latter being novel.
+The convex relaxations of the ACOTS problem, of which the literature is quite scarce, are built upon the rich literature on ACOPF convex relaxations, such as the second-order cone (SOC) relaxation \citep{jabr2006radial}, the quadratic convex (QC) relaxation \citep{coffrin2015qc}, and the semi-definite programming (SDP) relaxation \citep{bai2008semidefinite}.
+For the ACOPF problem, both standard SDP and QC relaxations are at least as strong as the SOC relaxation, while the SDP and QC relaxation strengths are not directly comparable.
+Computationally, the SOC and QC relaxations are faster and more reliable than the SDP relaxation \citep{coffrin2015qc}.
+In the ACOTS setting, \cite{hijazi2017convex} and \cite{bestuzheva2020convex} propose a QC relaxation that incorporates on/off decision variables, which provides a tight lower bound to the generation-cost minimization objective.
+We further tighten this on/off version of the QC relaxation with a much stronger linearization and additional valid inequalities, with some of the latter being novel.